bergercookie/tldr/pages/linux/iptables.md

 > Program that allows configuration of tables, chains and rules provided by the Linux kernel firewall.
 > More information: <https://www.netfilter.org/projects/iptables/>.

+- List all rules in iptables-save style:

+`iptables -S`

-- View chains, rules, and packet/byte counters for the filter table:
+- View chains, rules, and packet/byte counters of the `filter` table:

 `sudo iptables -vnL`

+- Add a LOG rule - view logs in `journalctl` or `/var/log/kern.log`:

+`sudo iptables -t nat -A POSTROUTING -j LOG --log-prefix "NAT3:" --log-level 7`

 - Set chain policy rule: